5310/photopticon/README.md

 # Photopticon

-Photopticon is a web-based VR photo-viewer made for the Google Cardboard.
-It displays normal ol' photos, but in a simple VR environment.
+Photopticon is a web-based VR photo-viewing environment made for the Google Cardboard.

 Seeing how well, within reasons, the [Chrome Experiments for Cardboard](http://vr.chromeexperiments.com/) ran, I decided to try making something VR-y for myself _"as a learning experience."_ Didn't have any feasible ideas, and so I listened to the simplest suggestion I could find.